fbacchella/fiorun/README.md

 If a variable is a mapping, it will use the label given to do_fio to find the value to use.

 Any variable can be overriden on the command line with -V key=value

+For example, by adding the following section to the yaml file:

+    variables:
+        size:
+            A: "1G"
+            B: "2G"
+            C: "4G"

+The do_fio commands with label A, B, C will run the fio script with subtituting the variable ${size} with the respective value "1G", "2G", "4G"